Lucky Minerals Fortuna 3 Concession, Ecuador Exploration Update - El Buitre Target

-Vancouver, British Columbia--(Newsfile Corp. - January 8, 2019) - Lucky Minerals Inc. (TSXV: LKY) (OTC Pink: LKMNF) (FSE: LKY) ("Lucky" or the "Company") is pleased to announce further results of an on-going geological mapping survey conducted on its Fortuna Project (the "Project") located approximately 60 km south-east of the Town of Cuenca, Ecuador.
+Vancouver, BC, Jan 9, 2019 - (ACN Newswire) - via NEWMEDIAWIRE -- Lucky Minerals Inc. (TSX.V: LKY) (OTCPK: LKMNF) (FRA: LKY) ("Lucky" or the "Company") is pleased to announce further results of an on-going geological mapping survey conducted on its Fortuna Project (the "Project") located approximately 60 km south-east of the Town of Cuenca, Ecuador.

 48 assay results have been received from the November field survey.
 Assays of less than 50 ppm up to 0.075% Cu (750 ppm), less than 50 ppm up to 0.03% Mo (300 ppm) and 0.01 g/t Au up to 1.21 g/t Au have been reported.
 Anomalous gold values from 0 of up to 130 ppb have been also reported in the breccias within the Porphyry.